Original air date: June 10, 2006

 - Dying Alone: Ida asks the Doctor to come back up from the Pit because she doesn't want to do this.

-- Dying as Yourself: Just as the planet falls into the black hole, and after Rose kills the devil, we get one shot of several Ood laying about in the corridors, their eyes back to their usual colour, just looking utterly confused.
+- Dying as Yourself: Just as the planet falls into the black hole, and after Rose kills the devil, we get one shot of several Ood lying about in the corridors, their eyes back to their usual colour, just looking utterly confused.